Children and young people are affected in three basic ways when their parents and carers are experiencing problematic alcohol and other drugs use:

 Drinking during the first 3 months of pregnancy is especially dangerous, as it is the time when important organ development occurs.
 Consuming alcohol affects the foetus adversely and can result in foetal alcohol syndrome.

-A parent with problematic AOD use can struggle to manage their day-to-day lives and to meet the needs of their children.
+A parent with problematic alcohol and other drugs use can struggle to manage their day-to-day lives and to meet the needs of their children.
 It impacts on their ability to prioritise their child’s:

 - safety, belonging and wellbeing